 One of the important factors to keep teams motivated is to always be prepared and have plan B in case of a setback.

 When things don’t go as planned in case of project failure, team disputes or uncontrollable external negative influences, their morale can be affected.
 In such circumstances, it is important to address team motivation first and foremost.

-Instead of indulging in blame game, focus your teams on what they can do to salvage the most out of the situation.
+Instead of indulging in a blame game, focus your teams on what they can do to salvage the most out of the situation.